sn-lp/Dublin-Bus-Project-Team-14/README.md

 conda activate <name_of_environment>
 ```

-4. Install the `requirements.txt` file which has all the packages required for running the app.
+4. Install the `requirements.txt` file which has all the Python packages required for running the app.

 ```bash
 cd dublinbus/